dennisppaul/umfeld-arduino/README.md

 ## Installation

-- navigate to the *Arduino* folder ( the one that contains libraries )
+- navigate to the *Arduino* folder ( the sketch folder that also contains libraries )
+    - on macOS the folder is usually located at `$HOME/Documents/Arduino`
+    - on Linux the folder is usually located at `$HOME/Arduino`
+    - on Window the folder is usually located at `%HOMEPATH%/Documents/Arduino`
 - create a `hardware` folder ( if it does not exist already )
     ```sh
     ├── hardware